Enekoiza/easy-peasy-order/README.md

 To make the voice recognition work you will need to add your own credentials by creating an account in google cloud.

-For marking, the markers will have access to the file that must be placed in the main directory of the application.
+For marking, the markers will have access to the JSON file that must be placed in the main directory of the application.